Acute Communicable

 Head Lice

 Head lice are small insects found on the heads of people.
 They are parasitic, since they feed on human blood.
 Without blood, they cannot survive.
 Lice that fall off a person's head cannot survive in the environment for no more than two days.
 Lice do not jump and do not have wings to fly.
 They are most often spread by head-to-head contact with an infested person.
 Contact can occur by sharing infested clothing (hats, scarves, coats, etc.) or by using infested items (combs, brushes, towels, etc.).
 Infestations are treated with medicated shampoo.
 Head lice is common among school-aged children.
 Routine or school-wide screening does not reduce infestation rates.
-Instead, the California Department of Public Health recommends routine screening by parents or caregivers. and Parents and students should be educated about head lice as it can cause embarrassment and misunderstanding.
+Instead, the California Department of Public Health recommends routine screening by parents or caregivers.
+Parents and students should be educated about head lice as it can cause embarrassment and misunderstanding.
 Head lice can occur among all socioeconomic groups and is not tied to poor personal hygiene or uncleanliness.
 Also, head lice do not carry disease.

 Guidance on Head Lice Prevention and Control for School Districts and Child Care Facilities: CDPH Revised March 2018